zilexa/Homeserver/filesystem/README.md

 --> Otherwise ignore those steps.
 ## Step 1: Prep your disks with a filesystem
 Note this will delete your data.
 To convert EXT4 disks without loosing data or add existing BtrFS disks to a filesystem, Google.
-- unmount all the drives you are going to format: for each disk `sudo umount /media/(diskname)`
+- unmount all the drives you are going to format: for each disk `sudo umount /media/(diskname)` or use the Disks utility via Budgie menu and hit the stop button for each disk.
 - list the disk devices: `sudo fdisk -l` you will need the paths of each disks.
 - Decide which disk(s) will be the `backup1` disk and for 2A which will be the `parity1`disk.
 - In the next steps, know `-L name` is how you label your disks.

 ### 1A: Make filesystems & root subvolume
+1. Prepare: create the permanent mount points for each disk and for your MergerFS pools:
+`sudo mkdir -p /mnt/pool`
+`sudo mkdir -p /mnt/pool-archive` #Comment-out/skip if no SSD cache `sudo mkdir -p /mnt/disks/{cache,data1,data2,data3,parity1,backup1}` change to reflect the # of drives you have for data, parity and backup.\
+_**Do the following task for each disk**_, !Change labels accordingly!:
-- Create a filesystem per disk: run `sudo mkfs.btrfs -f -L data1 /dev/sda` for each disk device, set label and path accordingly (see output of fdisk).
+2. Create a filesystem per disk: `sudo mkfs.btrfs -f -L data1 /dev/sdX` _where X is the diskname_, like sda, sdb etc (see output of fdisk).
-- Do the same for the parity disk with label `parity1` and backup disk with label `backup1`.
-- Via this naming scheme you can add/replace disks easily and combine scheduled backup tasks with temporarily USB attached disks.
+3. Temporarily mount the disk: `sudo mount /dev/sda /mnt/disks/data1`
+4. Create a root subvolume: `sudo btrfs subvolume create /mnt/disks/data1/XXX` _where XXX is data for datadisks_, parity for paritydisk, backup for backupdisk.

 ### 1B: For Raid1
 - Create 1 filesystem for all data+parity disks (no dedicated parity drive):  `sudo mkfs.btrfs -f -L pool –d raid1 /dev/sda /dev/sdb` for each disk device, set label and path accordingly (see output of fdisk).
 - For the backup disk, use the command in 2A.

-## Step 2: Add # of disks to setup-storage.sh
-### 2A: add # disks
-- All you have to do is change the labels betweeen brackets { } on [line 50](https://github.com/zilexa/Homeserver/blob/48cd734f453ddff1ed63cfb61047af6cb96b4d1e/filesystem/setup-storage.sh#L40) to reflect the # of drives you have for data, parity and backup.
-That's it!\
-\
-Notes:\
---> The script will install tools, create (on system disk) the subvolume for Docker persistent volumes and a subvolume for OS drive backup purposes (system-snapshots).\
---> These are server specific, in addition to subvolumes created by the [Ubuntu Budgie post-install script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script).
-The Docker subvolume will allow you to easily backup or migrate your Docker apps config/data and all maintenance scripts/tasks for the server.\
---> For data disks, it will create 1 root subvolume ("data"), 1 nested subvolume (data/.snapraid) and 1 folder (data/.snapshots).
---> **The script does everything for you except adding your disks UUIDs, it helps you find them and copy them to the `fstab`file, which is a system file that tells the system how and where to mount your disks.**\
---> The script does not add your disks to that system file!\
---> Instead, use the example fstab file and copy the lines yourself _when the script asks you to_.\

-### 2B For Raid1
+### 1C: Modify script for Raid1
 - Line 10-38 (Snapraid install): remove.
 Line 3-8 (MergerFS install): remove if you will not use an SSD cache with Raid1.
 - Line 49: remove.
 Line 48: Keep, as this is the path used by scripts and applications.
 - Line 50: Remove parity1 and remove data1-data3 between brackets { } because raid1 appears as a single disk, it will be mounted to `/mnt/pool`.
 - _Exception `Raid1` + SSD Cache_: Add `raid1` between brackets { }.
 You  will mount the filesystem (in step 4) to `mnt/disks/raid1` and the pool stays `/mnt/pool`.

+## Script notes
+--> The script will install tools, create (on system disk) the subvolume for Docker persistent volumes and a subvolume for OS drive backup purposes (system-snapshots).\
+--> These are in addition to subvolumes created by the [Ubuntu Budgie post-install script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script).
+The Docker subvolume will allow you to easily backup or migrate your Docker apps config/data and all maintenance scripts/tasks for the server.\
+--> **The script does everything for you except adding your disks UUIDs, it helps you find them and copy them to the `fstab`file, which is a system file that tells the system how and where to mount your disks.**\
+--> The script does not add your disks to that system file!\
+--> Instead, use the example fstab file and copy the lines yourself _when the script asks you to_.\

-## Step 3: Run the script & use the fstab example file
+## Step 2: Run the script & use the fstab example file
 _Read this step fully first_\
 Only 1 action: From the folder where you downloaded the script, run it (no sudo) via `bash setup-storage.sh`, follow the steps laid out during execution.
 Have a look at the example fstab file.
 Notice: